tcarland/transam/README.md

-TransAm - Transcoding Audio Media
+Trans.A.M. - Transcoding Audio Media
 =====================================

 *TransAm* is a tool for transcoding between a variety audio formats